Shirajuki/shirajuki.github.io/src/content/blog/equinor-ctf-2024-shop-6/index.md

 #### Forms alongside closures

 Finally, another way to structure a Server Action is by defining it directly within a component, creating what's known as a closure.
-This method associates the action with a snapshot of the data state at the time of rendering, so any arguments required by the action are serialized and included in the request itself.
+This method associates the action with a snapshot of the data state at the time of the action being called, so any arguments required by the action are serialized and included in the request itself.

-However, to protect sensitive data from being exposed to the client within these serialized snapshots, Next.js encrypts the data using a unique encryption key generated at each build.
+However, to protect sensitive data from being exposed to the client within these serialized snapshots, Next.js encrypts the data using an unique encryption key generated at each build.
 This encryption ensures that closure-based actions can only be invoked within the specific build context they were generated for, adding a layer of security by binding them to that build.
 For further details, Next.js provides a helpful overview here: https://nextjs.org/blog/security-nextjs-server-components-actions#closures

 Like the above sections, here's an example of how a closure could look like: